macOS Hidden Treasures: Dominate the Dock

 Force Quit an app: If an app is frozen and won’t quit via the usual method, open the app’s contextual menu and hold Option to turn Quit into Force Quit.
 Remember that Force Quit closes the app instantly, without prompting to save your work.
 We’ve found this more successful than the dialog you get by choosing Force Quit from the Apple menu.

 Relaunch Finder: You can’t quit or force quit the Finder, but you can relaunch it if it’s giving you trouble.
 To do so, hold Option as you invoke the contextual menu and choose Relaunch.
-Note that this doesn’t work if you press Option after opening the contextual menu, as it does for Force Quit.
+Note that Relaunch won’t appear if you press Option after opening the contextual menu, as it does for Force Quit.

-Keep an app in the Dock: If you’d like to be able to open an app (that’s currently running) from the Dock at any time, choose Options > Keep in Dock from the contextual menu.
+Keep an app in the Dock: If you’d like to be able to open a currently running app from the Dock at a future time, choose Options > Keep in Dock from the contextual menu.
 A check mark appears next to Keep in Dock.

 Another way to keep a running app in the Dock is to move it anywhere within the Dock.
 Click, drag, and drop, and the app will stay in the Dock.